Ekkehard-Schulze/precision-temperature-logger/README.md

 3. For a quick start instead of using our project's printed circuit board and case you can use the 'Adafruit Feather 32u4 Adalogger #2795' with an 'Adafruit DS3231 Precision RTC FeatherWing #3028' and power it with a pluggable battery.
+You only have to solder male and female socket connectors (headers) to connect both boards.
 Some TMP117 breakout boards are commercially available (e. g.
 Adafruit #4821 or SparkFun #15805), but these have a much larger size than our sensor boards and are more difficult to seal for use in wet and corrosive environments.
 You may also consider Adafruit #6482, which is